icebob/moleculer-java-site/docs/balancing.md

 ## Built-in strategies

-To configure strategy, set `strategy` Builder option when creating the ServiceBroker.
+To configure strategy, set `strategy()` builder option when creating the ServiceBroker.
-Alternatively, set up the strategy of the ServiceBrokerConfig using the `setStrategyFactory` method.
+Alternatively, set up the strategy of the ServiceBrokerConfig using the `setStrategyFactory()` method.

 **Configure balancing strategy**